Our Culture

 International Equities: The Elephant in The Room

-As allocators increasingly overweight U.S. equities, we remind them that some of the best growth businesses lie outside the United States and can help mitigate downside risk.
+As allocators increasingly overweight U.S. equities, we remind them that some of the best growth businesses lie outside the United States.
+These businesses provide differentiated growth potential, and can also help mitigate downside risk within a diversified portfolio.

 Investment Strategy